Saints-Squad-2/Smart_Home_Central_Hub/README.md

 async loadNotificationArray(): Load notification from the database

-async fullSave(): Fully save the instance and assoiciated notifications to the database
+async fullSave(): Fully save the instance and associated notifications to the database

 static async fullLoadById(id: Number): Fully load an instance based on its id in the database